shadowezz/Productiv/docs/DeveloperGuide.md

 **MSS**
 1. User chooses to view a deliverable.
 2. User enters the command to view a deliverable into the command box.
-3. Productiv displays the deliverable in the view box.
+3. Productiv displays the deliverable in the right panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC16 - Find deliverables**
+**Use case: D06 - Find deliverables**

 **Precondition(s):**
 * User is in the deliverable mode.
 * User has keyword(s) for Productiv to find deliverables with.

+**Guarantee(s):**
+* The right panel will be cleared.

 **MSS**
 1. User chooses to find deliverables.
 2. User enters the command and keyword(s) to find deliverables into the command box.
-3. Productiv returns all matching deliverables in the list box.
+3. Productiv returns all matching deliverables in the left panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC17 - List all deliverables**
+**Use case: D07 - List all deliverables**

 **Precondition(s):**
 * User is in the deliverable mode.
 * User has at least one existing deliverable in Productiv.

+**Guarantee(s):**
+* The right panel will be cleared.

 **MSS**
 1. User chooses to list all deliverables.
 2. User enters the command to list all deliverables into the command box.
-3. Productiv lists out all deliverables in the list box.
+3. Productiv lists out all deliverables in the left panel and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC18 - Delete a deliverable**
+**Use case: D08 - Delete a deliverable**

 **Precondition(s):**
 * User is in the deliverable mode.
 * Deliverable to delete exists.

 **Guarantee(s):**
+* The left panel will reflect the updated deliverable list.
+* The right panel will be cleared.
-* Upon successful command, the OCP will be updated accordingly.
+* The dashboard's OCP and Schedule will be updated accordingly.
 * The deleted deliverable will not have its data stored anymore in Productiv.
 * The deleted deliverable cannot be retrieved back.

 **MSS**
 1. User chooses to delete a deliverable.
 2. User enters the command to delete a deliverable into the command box.
-3. Productiv deletes the deliverable from the deliverable list.
+3. Productiv deletes the deliverable from the deliverable list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC19 - Clear all deliverables**
+**Use case: D09 - Clear all deliverables**

 **Precondition(s):**
 * User is in the deliverable mode.
 * User has at least one existing deliverable in Productiv.

 **Guarantee(s):**
+* The left and right panels will be cleared.
-* Upon successful command, the OCP will be updated accordingly.
+* The dashboard's OCP and Schedule will be updated accordingly.
 * The cleared deliverables will not have its data stored anymore in Productiv.
 * The cleared deliverables cannot be retrieved back.

 **MSS**
 1. User chooses to clear all deliverables.
 2. User enters the command to clear all deliverables into the command box.
-3. Productiv clears all deliverables from the deliverable list.
+3. Productiv clears all deliverables from the deliverable list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.